eggaskin/startup260/README.md

 - Ability to view category and all notes added to category
 - Ability to delete categories
 - Ability to delete items from categories
+- Ability to add notes to global category for all users, whose notes clear after a certain point

 ### Technologies